shovansarkarece/Group-5b_1-Power-BI_Agile_25_26/Sprint_1/hub/GroupBy_Aggregates.md

 - ✅ Region based Summary table: **4 Regions** with the sales
 - ✅ All calculations verified for accuracy
 - ✅ Queries properly renamed and organized

+### Key Learnings

+1. **Reference vs Duplicate:**
+   - Used **Reference** to create new queries based on original data
+   - This ensures changes to source data automatically update all grouped tables
+   - **Duplicate** creates an independent copy (not recommended for this use case)

+2. **Multiple Aggregates:**
+   - Can add multiple aggregate columns in a single Group By operation
+   - Click **Add aggregation** button in the dialog to add more calculations

+3. **Advanced Grouping:**
+   - Can group by multiple columns (e.g., Category AND Region)
+   - Simply click **Add grouping** in the Group By dialog

+4. **Performance Considerations:**
+   - Grouped tables are more efficient for visualizations
+   - Reduces data volume while preserving analytical value

+### Challenges Faced

+**Challenge 1:** Initially, I created a duplicate query instead of a reference, which meant changes to the source wouldn't propagate.

+**Solution:** Deleted the duplicate and created a reference query instead using right-click → Reference.

+**Challenge 2:** Wasn't sure how to add multiple aggregates in one Group By operation.

+**Solution:** Discovered the **Add aggregation** button in the Group By dialog, which allows adding multiple calculations simultaneously.

+**Challenge 3:** Column names were auto-generated as "Count" instead of descriptive names.

+**Solution:** Renamed columns to meaningful names for better clarity.